 2. Jungmun Beach

 Surrounded by rugged cliffs and comprised of 4 different colors of sand – white, grey, black, and red, Jungmun Beach possesses a unique charm that attracts visitors from all over the world.
-Jungmun Beach’s high and frequent tides have especially established the beach as the surfing mecca of Korea and the host of the nation’s biggest surfing competition.
+Jungmun Beach’s high and frequent tides have specially established the beach as the surfing mecca of Korea and the host of the nation’s biggest surfing competition.

 3. Iho Tewoo Beach